Trump is recruiting thousands of local officers to aid immigration effort. Some states are saying no

 “The growing public pushback against Trump's immigration enforcement – especially in more Democratic-leaning states – has created political pressure and a political opening to pass laws like the one in Maryland,” said Nayna Gupta, policy director at the nonprofit American Immigration Council.

 On Tuesday, the Virginia Senate passed a bill on party lines that would place hefty guardrails on any proposed 287(g) agreements.
-The bill still must go to the House.
+That bill now goes to the House, which previously passed a similar version.

 “I’m seeking to give some comfort to thousands of men, women and children in the Commonwealth who are living in fear that federal agents might send them or their family members to a country they fled, or a country they have never been to,” said Democratic state Sen. Saddam Azlan Salim, who put forward the bill.